Skip to content

 According to Trelease, the “common lexicon” of English has maybe 10,000 words.
 And the rest of the thousands and thousands of words are considered “rare”.
 “The eventual strength of our vocabulary is determined not by the ten thousand common words but by how many rare words we understand.”

 Here’s the connection between picture books and rare words: In our ordinary language – the stuff you commonly say to your kids – we don’t actually use those rare words so much.
-But picture books actually do.
+But picture books do.
 Each little picture book may not use more than a few, but they are thematically focused.

 Think about it.
-Take a book like The Little Engine that Could by Watty Piper.
+Take a book like The Little Engine That Could by Watty Piper.
 (The real version with all the words, not the abridged board book.)
 With a quick skim, I found these words that I wouldn’t use all that much in everyday language:

 • Jolly, rumbled, bobbed heads, jack-knives, merrily, roundhouse, switches, station yard, locomotive, grade (meaning incline).

-The more stories you read aloud to a child, the more words and rare words that they hear.
+The more stories you read aloud to a child, the more words and rare words they hear.

 “The least expensive thing we can give a child outside of a hug turns out to be the most valuable: words.”